Rookie Blue: Production and development

 The series is produced by E1 Entertainment, Canwest, and Thump, Inc. The pilot script was written by Ilana Frank.
 In February 2009, Canwest ordered the show straight-to-series with a 13 episode order under the working title Copper.
-ABC purchased the U.S. broadcast rights to the series in April 2009.
+ABC purchased the American broadcast rights to the series in April 2009.

 The first role cast was Andy McNally, portrayed by Missy Peregrym, followed by Gregory Smith cast as Dov Epstein.
 Additional casting was announced in early July.
 Production began in Toronto, Ontario, on July 14, 2009, and was expected to continue through November 2009.
 Thirteen episodes were produced.

 On June 21, 2010 The Accessible Channel announced that Rookie Blue would be the first series to premiere with a simultaneous Described Video broadcast for people with vision impairments.

-Filming of the second season took place between September 1, 2010 and January 25, 2011.
+Filming of the second season took place between September 1, 2010, and January 25, 2011.
 Tassie Cameron served as head writer and series showrunner, with Georgia Toews serving as writing assistant.

-Filming of the third season took place between August 25, 2011 and January 23, 2012.
+Filming of the third season took place between August 25, 2011, and January 23, 2012.

-Filming of the fourth season took place between August 20, 2012 and January 25, 2013.
+Filming of the fourth season took place between August 20, 2012, and January 25, 2013.

-Filming of the combined fifth and sixth seasons took place between January 20, 2014 and October 1, 2014.
+Filming of the combined fifth and sixth seasons took place between January 20, 2014, and October 1, 2014.

 On September 3, 2015, during an interview with Missy Peregrym in The Hollywood Reporter, it was reported that the season six finale would likely be the Rookie Blue series finale, since the series regulars have not been called back for another season.

+Release

 Broadcast

 Rookie Blue is distributed by E1 Entertainment.
 NBC Universal Global Networks (also known as Universal Networks International) purchased broadcast rights in all markets except Canada (country of origin), France, Germany, and the United States.
 Ion Television acquired the off network rights to the series in the United States.
 Ion ran the show starting in December 2014 on Friday nights at 10:00 p.m. with five episodes in a row, however by mid-February 2015 the show had been pulled from Ion's schedule due to low ratings, and replaced first by Blue Bloods, then Cold Case.